The objectives of the Club are:-

 The aim of the Civil Engineers’ Club is to promote social and sporting activities amongst Civil Engineers and their families, whether working or retired, and to provide an opportunity to meet other Civil Engineers outside their working environment.

-The Club runs a variety of events through a number of sections.
-Each section has a Section Leader and its own webpage on this website.
+The Club runs various events through a number of sections.
+These cover Contract Bridge, Golf, Northern Ireland, Painting, Sailing, Singing, Visits and Walking.
+Each section has a Section Leader and its own web page on this website.

 The Club works closely with the ICE’s Regions, especially for national ICE events such as the Thomas Telford Golf Tournament.
 If there are a sufficient number of members in any particular area they can form a unit or branch with their own budget for promotion and administration costs, funded directly by the Club.

-As a service to Members, we have a webpage entitled “Register” where you can find the names of all ICE members who have died since 1 January 2016.
+As a service to Members, we have a webpage entitled “Register” where you can find the names of all ICE members who have died since July 2017.
+You will not find this information reported anywhere else.

 Who can join?